roblaing/webgames/flightlander/README.md

-Instead of drawing things on a screen, the idea is that functions like circle, square etc return something to pass functions like overlay, underlay, above, and beside which in turn return something that can be drawn.
+Instead of drawing things on a screen, the idea is that functions like circle, square etc return something to to be used as inputs for functions like overlay, underlay, above, and beside which in turn return something that can be drawn.

 Figuring out what should be returned lead into a maze whose dead ends included ImageData and Image Obects themselves.
 Finally, I reached the enlightenment that what should be returned is a